kubernetes/enhancements/keps/sig-scheduling/2044-simplified-topology-manager/README.md

 # Proposal

 Kube-scheduler built-in plugin will be added to the main tree.
-This plugin implements a simplified version of Topology Manager it’s different from original topology manager algorithm.
+This plugin implements a simplified version of Topology Manager and hence is different from original topology manager algorithm.
-Plugin checks the ability to run pod only in case of single-numa-node policy on the node, since it is the most strict policy, it implies that the launch on the node with other existing policies will be successful if the condition for single-numa-node policy passed for the worker node.
+Plugin would be disabled by default and when enabled would check for the ability to run pod only in case of single-numa-node policy on the node, since it is the most strict policy, it implies that the launch on the node with other existing policies will be successful if the condition for single-numa-node policy passed for the worker node.
 Proposed plugin will use [CRD][1] to identify which topology policy is enabled on the node.